brunopk/sc-rpi/README.md

 # Strip Controller Raspberry

-Provides a Websocket API to control W2812B LED strips connected (see `/doc/circuit.md`) with the Raspberry through GPIO ports The API consists of [commands](doc/commands.md) transmitted via JSON-formatted messages over a WebSocket connection.
+Provides a Websocket API to control W2812B LED strips connected with a Raspberry Pi through GPIO ports.
+The API consists of [commands](doc/commands.md) transmitted via JSON-formatted messages over a WebSocket connection.
+See `/doc/circuit.md` for more information about the connection of the strip.

 ## Requirements